SAP-samples/teched2023-AD266/exercises/ex3/README.md

 ## Exercise 3.3 - Use typed client to consume remote OpenAPI service

 1. Let's start using the generated client in the `RegistrationServiceHandler` and first try to fetch a destination for the remote OpenAPI service.
-   Add the following code inside the class.
+   Add (Rather _"replace"_ as the method stub is there already) the following code inside the class.
    ```java
     private Destination getDestination() {
         return DestinationAccessor.getDestination("Signup-Service");